Helm Sensitive Information Management

 GitGuardian Helm installations are configured through a values file (see GitGuardian Helm Installation for more information).
 It requires configuring sensitive information.

-Gitguardian supports three ways to set this information:
+GitGuardian supports three ways to set this information:

 - Sensitive parameters in Kubernetes secrets

-- Parameters inherited from external secrets
+- Parameters inherited from external secrets (deprecated)

 - All parameters inline